Jonathan2021/dotfiles_ikigai/README.md

 - Xero Harrison a.k.a xero literally blew my mind.
 Such wonderful scripts.
 Such creativity.

+- Henrik Jeppesen for a wonnderful Arch Cheat Sheat that helped me a lot.

 - addy-fe, Dylan, NerdyPepper and many other amazing guys from r/unixporn.
 I have used some of their dotfiles.

 - Special mentions to addy-fe for a beautiful documention of his setup.
 Helped a lot!